 The housing market is in a tricky situation given massive unemployment, continued shelter-in-place, the coronavirus, and tremendous uncertainty.
 However, after a massive 44% month-over-month rebound in U.S. pending home sales in May and another strong 9.6% rebound in September, the U.S. housing market is stronger than ever!
 Here are my housing predictions for 2021.

-Given my housing market prediction, if you’re looking to buy a home and can afford to do so using my 30/30/3 home buying rule, buying property before a viable vaccine will probably turn out fine.
+Given my housing market prediction, if you’re looking to buy a home and can afford to do so using my 30/30/3 home buying rule, buying property before we reach herd immunity is probably going to turn out well.
 Just make sure you live/own your own for at least 5 years, if not 10+ years.
 The longer your holding period the better.

 Here are more detailed thoughts about my housing market predictions for 2021.